fslev/cucumber-jutils/Readme.md

 ```
 com.cucumber.utils
 ```
+# Tutorial
+Follow the [Cucumber JUtils Tutorial](https://github.com/fslev/cucumber-jutils-tutorial) for a better picture on how this library should be used.

 # <a name="scenario-vars"></a> 1.
 Scenario scoped variables
 Scenario variables can be set and read inside __Gherkin__ syntax, __Java__ code and __resource__ files.